Skip to Content

 Hope Sage Associate

-Hope tailored her legal education specifically toward children and domestic relations law, earning a Certificate in Juvenile and Family Legal Studies while focusing her coursework and practical experience on matters impacting children and families.
-During law school, she served as a Guardian ad Litem in chancery court proceedings across Mississippi involving adoptions, termination of parental rights, and custody disputes.
-She also clerked for both chancery and appellate court judges, gaining firsthand experience in the judicial process from multiple perspectives.
+Hope intentionally tailored her legal education toward children’s law and domestic relations, becoming the only member of her graduating class to earn a Certificate in Juvenile and Family Legal Studies.
+Throughout law school, she served as a Guardian ad Litem in chancery court proceedings across Hinds, Madison, and Lincoln Counties, representing the interests of children and families in adoption, termination of parental rights, and custody matters.
+She also clerked for both chancery and appellate court judges, gaining valuable insight into the judicial process from multiple perspectives.

-In addition to her legal career, Hope proudly serves in the Mississippi Army National Guard as a Human Resources Noncommissioned Officer and is one of only a small number of female paratroopers within the organization.
-In Fall 2026, she is scheduled to commission into the Judge Advocate General’s Corps, where she will continue serving soldiers and their families across Mississippi as a JAG officer.
+In addition to her legal career, Hope proudly serves in the Mississippi Army National Guard as a Human Resources Noncommissioned Officer and is one of a select number of female paratroopers within the organization.
+Throughout her military service, she has received recognition for her work with the Adjutant General Corps during training operations at Fort Jackson, South Carolina, and for her service as an Intelligence Analyst with the Mississippi Counterdrug Task Force.
+In Fall 2026, Hope will commission into the Judge Advocate General’s Corps, where she will continue serving Soldiers and their families across Mississippi as a JAG officer.

-More than anything, Hope approaches family law with the understanding that behind every case is a family navigating one of the most difficult periods of their lives.
-Her own life experiences, combined with her professional background, have instilled in her a deep sense of empathy, resilience, and determination.
-She believes that meaningful advocacy requires both compassion and courage, and she remains committed to helping clients move forward with strength, stability, and confidence.
+Hope resides in Brandon, Mississippi, with her two daughters, Emma and Alan Kate.
+She approaches family law with the understanding that behind every case is a family navigating one of life's most difficult transitions.
+Her personal experiences, combined with her professional background, have instilled in her a deep sense of empathy, resilience, and determination.
+Hope believes effective advocacy requires both compassion and courage, and she remains committed to helping her clients move forward with strength, stability, and confidence.

 Contact Our Firm